About

 Contact us

-The Crisis Charitable Commitment effort is underwritten by the WhyNot Initiative, the social change program of the Leonard and Sophie Davis Fund, a private family foundation.
+The Crises Charitable Commitment effort was launched by the WhyNot Initiative, the social change program of the Leonard and Sophie Davis Fund, a private family foundation.
+Today it is a project of the Excessive Wealth Disorder Institute.
+If we can be of any help or answer any questions, please don’t hesitate to contact us.

-Alan Davis Alan S. Davis
+Alan S. Davis

-Chairperson, Crisis Charitable Commitment
+Founder, Crises Charitable Commitment

 President, Leonard and Sophie Davis Fund